prorev/prorev.github.io/_posts/2020-01-22-python_download-file.md

    - download
    - file
 ---
-To download file in Python you can do many things.
+To download a file in Python you can do many things.
 Here are some options.

 ## Using `wget`